AbdelhaqH/Density-Estimation-using-Normalizing-Flows/README.md

 As a school project, I completed a study on Normalizing Flow and its applications with two other classmates.

-Normalizing Flows are a family of generative models for modeling complex probability distributions. model complex probability distributions.
+Normalizing Flows are a family of generative models for modeling complex probability distributions.
 They enable us to learn a complex probability density from a simple one.
 They are based on transforming a simple probability density into a more complex one through a series of a series of non-linear transformations.
-These models have recently attracted the interest the machine learning community due to their ability to generate high-quality high-quality samples from target distributions.
+These models have recently attracted the interest to the machine learning community due to their ability to generate high-quality samples from target distributions.

 Some examples of Normalizing flows using the Real NVP model may be found in this project: